 Our speech-language pathologists work with adults in specialized therapeutic groups to address individualized goals as well as facilitate social interaction.
 This provides an optimum environment for learning and using skills in functional, meaningful contexts.
 Family members are an integral part of our group programs by partnering with our clinicians to develop goals and to help facilitate carryover and use of skills in the home environment.

-Young Adult Social Communication Groups
+Young Adult Social Communication Group

 - Initiating conversation with peers